Calibrate and Prune: Improving Reliability of Lottery Tickets Through Prediction Calibration: Key Findings

 \section{Key Findings}

 \begin{itemize} \item While different pruning strategies have been explored in existing works~\cite{zhou2019deconstructing}, the common conclusion has been that weight magnitude based pruning is the most effective, and hence the research focus has shifted towards investigating better initialization strategies for the sub-networks.
-However, our results clearly show that using prediction calibration during the training of the over-parameterized model can produce sub-networks that demonstrate improved generalization (transfer learning experiment) and produce consistently reliable models (showed using calibration metric evaluations on different dataset/model combinations).
+However, our results clearly show that using prediction calibration during the training of the over-parameterized model can produce sub-networks that demonstrate improved generalization (under distribution shifts) and produce consistently reliable models (showed using calibration metric evaluations on different dataset/model combinations).
 This is an interesting result in that we have resorted to the vanilla initialization strategy adopted by LTH~\cite{frankle2018lottery} and the performance improvements are solely from more effective sub-networks.
-This motivates further research to better understand the role of the sub-network selection step, not by merely adjusting the pruning criterion, but by designing networks that are not just accurate, but also better calibrated to meaningful priors. \item We find the two calibration strategies that attempt to directly balance between the cross entropy loss and the term promoting high-entropy softmax probabilities in cases of unreliable predictions, namely LWCC and VWCC, to be consistently useful in all experiments.
-This is a surprising result since it has been empirically showed in existing works~\cite{thulasidasan2019mixup} that augmentation strategies such as mixup often produce highly calibrated models in practice.
-In other words, the intuitions that we have on calibration methods do not directly translate to the case of lottery tickets, thus warranting further research in this direction. \item Another important observation is that under challenging generalization scenarios, i.e. Cifar-10a to Cifar-10b transfer, methods that involve stochastic inferencing, namely VWCC and LWCC-SI, significantly outperform all baselines, both in terms of accuracy and calibration metrics.
-This emphasizes the need for characterizing prediction uncertainties in over-parameterized models and the value of leveraging them for better model generalization. \item Our results are particularly important in the context of recent efforts that attempt to design randomly initialized neural networks that can be utilized for a given dataset, without even carrying out model training~\cite{ramanujan2019s,gaier2019weight}.
-While sufficiently over-parameterized random networks will most likely contain sub-networks that can achieve reasonable accuracy without training, calibration strategies can help identify the most effective, in terms of both generalization and reliability . \end{itemize}
+This motivates further research to better understand the role of the sub-network selection, not by merely adjusting the pruning criterion, but by designing networks that are not just accurate but also better calibrated to meaningful priors.

+\item In cases of simpler classification tasks such as Fashion-MNIST or MNIST, we find that using confidence calibration provided only minor improvements over tickets from models with no explicit calibration.
+Interestingly, we also noticed that, strengthening the regularization (e.g., increasing the dropout rate in \textit{VWCC}) on already well-calibrated models led to inferior performance, implying effects over-regularization.
+In contrast, with challenging tasks such as CIFAR-10 classification, prediction calibration consistently led to improved tickets.